zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 Non-numeric atom coords or pressure or box dimensions - simulation unstable
 ---------------------------------------------------------------------------

-This kind of error usually occurs due to issues with system geometry or the potential in use, or too aggressive simulation settings.
+This error usually occurs due to overly aggressive simulation settings or issues with the system geometry or the potential.
 See :ref:`Pressure, forces, positions becoming NaN or Inf <hint07>` above in the general troubleshooting section.
-It is more likely to happen during equilibration, so it can help to do a minimization before or even add a second or third minimization after running a few equilibration MD steps.
+This error is more likely to happen during equilibration, so it can help to do a minimization before or even add a second or third minimization after running a few equilibration MD steps.
-It also is more likely when using a Nose-Hoover barostat directly, and thus it may be advisable to run with only a thermostat for a bit until the potential energy has stabilized.
+It also is more likely when directly using a Nose-Hoover (or other) barostat, and thus it may be advisable to run with only a thermostat for a bit until the potential energy has stabilized.

 .. _err007: